Mixed level classes

 Milestones recognise that a student may not learn all that is expected in the one week of learning, but rather over time.
 The Milestones reflect this learning journey.

-Milestones are provided in the back of every Teaching Handbook and as an Excel spreadsheet downloaded through the Oxford Owl subscription and on the link above.
+Milestones are provided in the back of every Teaching Handbook and as an xl spreadsheet downloaded through Numicon Online NZ (Oxford Owl).

 Further reading